GyulyVGC/sniffnet/README.md

 - 💻 choose a network adapter of your PC to inspect
 - 🏷️ select a set of filters to apply to the observed traffic
 - 📖 view overall statistics about your Internet traffic
-- 📈 view real-time charts about traffic intensity (bytes and packets per second, incoming and outgoing)
+- 📈 view real-time charts about traffic intensity
+- 📌 keep an eye on your network even when the application is minimized
+- 📁 export comprehensive capture reports as PCAP files
+- 🔎 identify 6000+ upper layer services, protocols, trojans, and worms
-- 🌐 get details about domain names and network providers of the hosts you are exchanging traffic with
+- 🌐 find out domain name and ASN of the hosts you are exchanging traffic with
 - 🏠 identify connections in your local network
-- 🌍 get information about the country of the remote hosts (IP geolocation)
+- 🌍 get information about the country of remote hosts (IP geolocation)
 - ⭐ save your favorite network hosts
+- 🕵️‍♂️ search and inspect each of your network connections in real time
 - 🔉 set custom notifications to inform you when defined network events occur
-- 🎨 choose the style that fits you the most from 12 different available themes, plus custom theme support
+- 🎨 choose the style that fits you the most, including custom themes support
-- 🕵️ inspect each of your network connections in real time
-- 📁 save complete textual reports with detailed information for each network connection:
-  * source and destination IP addresses
-  * source and destination ports
-  * carried protocols
-  * amount of exchanged packets and bytes
-  * initial and final timestamp of information exchange
-- ... and more!
+- ...and more!

 ## IP geolocation and network providers (ASN)